gimesketvirtadieni/slimplexor/README.md

 ## Compiling SlimPlexor

-Building SlimPlexor is as easy as that:
+Building SlimPlexor is as easy as that (assuming all prerequisites are installed):

 ```
 git clone https://github.com/gimesketvirtadieni/slimplexor.git